 Mia Lomedico handles all matters related to private labor and employment.
-She has litigated employment cases in arbitration and civil court involving the Fair Employment and Housing Act, the California Family Rights Act, the Private Attorneys General Act, the California Labor Code and the UCL as codified in the Business and Professions Code.
-Ms. Lomedico’s experience also includes drafting answers and other responsive pleadings, motion practice, discovery, as well as creating proactive plans for businesses to avoid litigation, calculating liability exposure, drafting pre-litigation and post-complaint settlement demands, engaging in negotiations, and more.
+She has litigated employment cases in arbitration and state and federal civil court involving the Fair Employment and Housing Act, the California Family Rights Act, the Private Attorneys General Act, the California Labor Code, the UCL as codified in the Business and Professions Code and Title VII of the Civil Rights Act of 1964 among other state and federal laws.
+Ms. Lomedico’s experience also includes extensive law and motion practice, discovery disputes and trial preparation, as well as creating proactive plans for businesses to avoid litigation, calculating liability exposure, drafting pre-litigation and post-complaint settlement demands, engaging in negotiations, and more.

 News & Publications